What To Do When You’re Stuck At A Company With Uninspiring, Vague Or Toxic Culture

 Of course you know culture is a top business priority for CEOs today.

-If you’ve been heads down while the warning flares are shooting off around you, listen up.
+If you’ve been oblivious to the warning flares bursting all around you, pay attention.

 Culture Fit Matters

 Because whatever your industry, whatever your expertise, whether you’re into the corporate scene or the startup world, whether you’re a CEO or a manager, there’s one thing we all share.

 We’re human.
 As humans, we’re social creatures drawn to dwell in groups.

 Most of us are born and die in organizations.
 We are educated and work in organisations.
 We play and pray in organizations.
 We are shaped, nurtured, controlled, rewarded and punished by organisations all our lives.

 If that’s not reality check enough, consider that most of us spend at least 30% of our life at work.
 That’s a lot of life energy.
 So think about it.

 Do You Love Where You Work?